UTDallasEPICS/Carson-s-Village/README.md

 # Functional Requirements

+## Email List
+  - Authorize token button which initiates initial integration
+  - Refresh token button which adds new token to database if expired
+  - Shows success message when either operation is completed
+  - Constant Contacts is used to connect to Carson's Village email list database

 ## Edit Page
  - Logged in users can create pages with the following properties filled in:
   - Name